Ubiquitous signatures of nematic quantum criticality in optimally doped Fe-based superconductors

-Significantly, P-substituted BaFe$_2$As$_2$ is the ``cleanest'' of all of the known Fe-pnictide and chalcogenide families, evidenced by the fact that quantum oscillations can be observed across the phase diagram \cite{Jim_QO, Shishido_2010}.
-The deviation from Curie-Weiss behavior for optimally doped compositions of all other dopants suggests that disorder plays an important role in the quantum critical regime, suppressing the nematic susceptibility below mean field expectations of a clean system.
+P-substituted BaFe$_2$As$_2$ is the ``cleanest'' of all of the known 122 Fe-pnictide families, evidenced by the fact that quantum oscillations can be observed across the phase diagram \cite{Jim_QO, Shishido_2010}.
+The deviation from Curie-Weiss behavior for optimally doped compositions of all other dopants in BaFe$_2$As$_2$ suggests that disorder plays an important role in the quantum critical regime.
+All forms of quenched disorder produce locally anisotropic effective strains, which thus couple to the orientation of the nematic order; this is ``random-field'' disorder\cite{Nie_2014}.
+Analysis of the random-field Ising model yields several generically expected effects of random field disorder, including suppression of the nematic susceptibility below mean field expectations for a clean system, and, for the case of a quantum phase transition, the enhanced sensitivity of quantum critical phenomena to disorder.\cite{SOM}.